mesosphere/d2iq-engineering-blog/content/posts/service-account-tokens-in-k8s-1.24/index.md

 ## What is a service account token?

 Service accounts are a critical part of Kubernetes, providing an identity for processes that run in a pod.
-To provide that identity to a pod, a service account token is mounted into each pod by default, although this can be disabled via both [service account][disable sa token] and [pod][disable pod sa token] configuration.
+To provide that identity to a pod, a service account token is mounted into each pod by default.
+You can disable this feature via both [service account][disable sa token] and [pod][disable pod sa token] configuration.

 A process can authenticate to the Kubernetes API server by using the service account token as a